Breakfast television: Network and local programs

 ABC was a latecomer to the morning show competition.
 Instead of carrying a national show, it instead adopted the AM franchise introduced by many of its local stations in 1970.
-KABC-TV's AM Los Angeles launched the national career of Regis Philbin and was a direct predecessor to his syndicated talk show Live!
-AM Chicago on WLS-TV would later evolve into The Oprah Winfrey Show.
-The Morning Exchange on WEWS-TV was Cleveland's entry into the franchise; with its light format, ABC (after a brief but failed effort to launch the Los Angeles version nationally as AM America) launched a national program based closely on the format of The Morning Exchange and Good Day!
-(From WCVB-TV in Boston) in November 1975 under the title Good Morning America.
-GMA has traditionally run in second place (ahead of CBS but behind Today), but has surpassed Today in the ratings a few times in its history (first in the early 1980s, then from the late 1980s to the mid 1990s and again regularly since 2012).
-Since the 1980s, Live! (now hosted by Kelly Ripa and Ryan Secrest) has been produced and distributed by ABC's syndication arm, primarily for ABC stations (although not exclusively, as it is carried on stations affiliated with other networks), but produced by ABC's New York City owned-and-operated station, WABC-TV.
+KABC-TV's AM Los Angeles launched the national career of Regis Philbin and was a direct predecessor to his syndicated talk show Live!.
+AM Chicago on WLS-TV would later evolve into The Oprah Winfrey Show, which went on to become one of the most successful programs in the history of American television syndication (however, Oprah usually aired in the afternoon in most markets).
+The Morning Exchange on WEWS-TV was Cleveland's entry into the franchise; with its light format, ABC (after a brief but failed effort to launch the Los Angeles version nationally as AM America) launched a national program based closely on the format of The Morning Exchange and Good Day! (a similar program that aired on Boston affiliate WCVB-TV) in November 1975 under the title Good Morning America.
+GMA has traditionally run in second place (ahead of CBS's various morning efforts but behind Today), but has surpassed Today in the ratings a few times throughout its history (first in the early 1980s, then from the late 1980s to the mid-1990s and again regularly since 2012).
+Since the 1980s, Live! (now hosted by Kelly Ripa and her husband Mark Consuelos) has been produced and distributed by ABC's syndication arm, primarily for ABC stations (although not exclusively, as it is carried on stations affiliated with other networks), but produced by ABC's New York City owned-and-operated station, WABC-TV.

-PBS, the United States's primary publicly funded broadcast network, has historically aired children's programming and Lilias, Yoga and You during the morning hours.
-From 1974 to 1995, PBS, through its affiliate Maryland Public Television, offered A.M.
-Weather, a 15-minute weather update staffed by the National Weather Service.
+Members of PBS, the nation's main public television network, typically air children's programming from the network's PBS Kids lineup during the morning and daytime hours.
+Some members may also carry exercise-oriented programs as early-morning programming (such as Lilias, Yoga and You).
+From 1974 to 1995, Maryland Public Television offered A.M.
+Weather, a 15-minute national weather update staffed by meteorologists from the National Oceanic and Atmospheric Administration (NOAA).
+From 1994 to 2002, WPBT distributed the Morning Business Report, a 15-minute financial news spin-off of the syndicated Nightly Business Report (which was also distributed by the Miami member station).